-The best areas for a night out are St-Laurent, with trendy, fashionable clubs and bars that are constantly being reinvented.
+One of the best areas for a night out is St-Laurent, with trendy, fashionable clubs and bars that are constantly being reinvented.
 Crescent is a popular area with those wanting an evening out involving conversation and is hence a good choice for couples and diners.
 The Latin Quarter lives up to its name with a lively party scene, attracting students and tourists in substantial numbers in the summer months when the good times spill into the streets.
-The Gay Village is a very lively cocktail of charming cafés, pumping nightclubs and gaudy strip joints, and it enjoys a reputation as the most raucous nightlife among both gay and straight crowds.
+The Gay Village is a very lively cocktail of charming cafés, pumping nightclubs and gaudy strip joints, and it enjoys a reputation as having the most raucous nightlife among both gay and straight crowds.

 Be aware that Montreal has some fairly advanced public health regulations that mean smoking cigarettes in bars or even near them is strictly forbidden.
-Do so at the risk of both your health and a whopping fine.
+Do so at the risk of a whopping fine.
 A draw-card for visiting Americans is the legal drinking age of 18, as opposed to 21 across the border.

 Montreal is a cultural paradise as well.
 The city has its own symphony orchestra, dozens of theatres, and countless venues for live music concerts ranging from intimate clubs to international arena tours.
 The Cultural Window of Montréal sells tickets to many cultural events, and sometimes has last-minute deals.
 The city also hosts a number of internationally regarded festivals, including the Montreal Jazz Festival, the Montreal Film Festival, the Just for Laughs Comedy Festival, and the Montreal International Fireworks Competition.

 To see what's on during your visit see the listings sections of the free alternative weeklies The Mirror and Hour.
 Also worth a look is Nightlife Magazine, published quarterly.